 What are Flex Monthly Schedules?

 Flex Monthly Schedules determine an optimal, predictable monthly schedule using historical ET data to adjust the watering interval and duration on a monthly basis to follow seasonal changes.
+This means Rachio will automatically adjust your watering intervals and durations to offset seasonal weather changes (you'll receive an alert when schedule changes are made).
 If enabled, Weather Intelligence features will skip waterings based on real time weather data.

 How does the schedule change?

-As you can see, the watering interval becomes more frequent as the weather gets warmer in the summer.
+As you can see, the watering interval becomes more frequent as the weather gets warmer.